 Since Facebook launched in the early 2000s, its pitch deck is now ancient.
 The startup landscape has significantly changed since Facebook’s early days.
 Gone are the days when pitch deck slides included entire text paragraphs.

-However, Facebook’s pitch deck showcased the platform’s features, explained how they launched it, and expressed traction generated by spreading from one school to the next.
+Still, Facebook’s pitch deck accomplished its objectives.
+It showcased the features, explained the launch strategy, and presented traction.
 In addition, Facebook added a media quote on several slides that further validated its impact and showcased its rapid traction.

 Facebook’s Fundraising Success